pulibrary/bibdata/docs/location_changes.md

 2. Stop the workers (this step is optional in staging):
     - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_staging -u pulsys -m shell -a "sudo service bibdata-workers stop"`.
 (Ignore the console error for the bibdata staging web servers.
 They don't run the worker service.)

-3. Connect in one of the [bibdata-staging workers](https://github.com/pulibrary/princeton_ansible/blob/main/inventory/all_projects/bibdata#L9C1-L10):
+3. Connect in one of the [bibdata_staging workers](https://github.com/pulibrary/princeton_ansible/blob/main/inventory/all_projects/bibdata#L9C1-L10):

     - `ssh deploy@bibdata-worker-staging1`
     - `cd /opt/bibdata/current`